 Pennie attempted to move, but her body had other ideas.
 She was frozen in place.
 Not because of fear but because Achilles was in control of it.
 She could do nothing but watch as the man ran towards her.
 Luckily, Ray blocked his path by turning around and kicking Achilles backwards.

 “I’m the one you are fighting!”
 Ray claimed.
 “If you want to get to them you need to get through me first!”

 “Why?
 Why can’t I hear your thoughts?
 I’m always in control.
-I…Must control everything…” Achilles muttered.
+I…must control everything…” Achilles muttered.
 “I’m useless if I cannot do that.
-I cannot do fathers bidding like this.”
+I cannot do my master’s bidding.”

 Pennie was able to stand.
 She watched as the man in front of her struggled to keep his sanity.
 She realised that Achilles must have had a difficult past.
 The men he worked with had overtaken his will and desires.

 “What do you hope to gain from this?”
 Ray asked clearly realising the same thing.
 “Why do you want to use the Toivoa Destroyer?”

 “I already told you,” Achilles growled from inside their minds.
 “To create an empty and peaceful world!
 That is the purpose of Dark Soul!
 It is the will that the Dark Oviri bestowed upon us.”

 “I can’t take it…” Cianna cried.
 “This world is too scary.
 Too many bad things happen.”

 “That is why it must be destroyed,” Achilles claimed.
 “That way people like us won’t suffer anymore.
 Destroying everything is the only...”